-In October 2013, Epic Group, a leading international e-learning business announced its intention to list on AIM by way of a reverse takeover of a cash shell called In-Deed plc.
+In October 2013, Epic Group, a leading international e-learning business, announced its intention to list on AIM by way of a reverse takeover of a cash shell called In-Deed plc.
 The Group’s inaugural acquisition, that of LINE Communications in April 2014, marked the first realisation of Learning Technologies Group’s ‘buy and build’ strategy to create a learning technologies business with revenues in excess of £50m within three years.
 LTG has grown significantly and, as of 2023, reports revenue of nearly £600 million.

 After Epic plc announces its intention to list on AIM, Learning Technologies Group plc is formed.
 The newly-combined company is admitted to AIM on 8 November 2013.

 In October 2013, Epic plc, a leading international e-learning business announced its intention to list on AIM by way of a reverse takeover of In-Deed plc., a non-trading cash shell.
 Epic had already established an impressive track record of profit and margin improvement within the fast-growing e-learning sector, with a market-leading position in the UK as well as international operations in Brazil and North America.

 In November 2013, In-Deed plc acquired Epic plc, for the payment of £1.3 million in cash and the issue of 255 million shares at a price of 5.88 pence per ordinary share, to Epic’s shareholders, led by Chairman Andrew Brode and Chief Executive Officer Jonathan Satchell.
 Andrew Brode and Jonathan Satchell also became Directors and major shareholders in the new combined company, which was renamed Learning Technologies Group plc (LTG).
 The enlarged Group was admitted to AIM on 8 November 2013.